SCAR-iT-COLO/LWM-Linux/07 - Shell Scripting Basics/Bash Scripting Basics.md

 To create a Bash script:

 - Open a text editor
-- Start the file with a shebang: #!/bin/bash
+- Start the file with a shebang: #!/bin/bash  # This line tells the shell what to use as the interpreter.
+Can be bash, python, etc...
 - Add your commands
 - Save the file with a .sh extension (e.g., myscript.sh)
 - Make the script executable: chmod +x myscript.sh